kaeferfreund/freepbx-ldap/README.md

 * "extension" in MySQL maps to "telephoneNumber" in LDAP

 ## Build & Usage
+You can build the binary on your linux dev machine (as long as its the same processor architecture) or directly on your freepbx server (recommended).
+To build everything on the freepbx server you need to login via ssh an follow the instructions below:

 To build, you will need to install the Go runtime

 ```